Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

        Dialog for the SOLWEIG model (click on figure for larger image)

 #.
-To be able to run the model some additional spatial datasets needs to
+To be able to run the model, some additional spatial datasets needs to
    be created.

    -  Close the SOLWEIG plugin and open *UMEP -> Pre-Processor -> Urban